msrocean/Tik_Tok/README.md

 See the `Congestion_Analysis` directory for the scripts used to perform the experiments with the instances of `slow circuits as test set` and instances of `fast circuits as test set`.
 We processed the data to feed into model.
 Please create a sub-directory named `datasets` inside the `Congestion_Analysis` directory.
 Download the data from this google drive [url.](https://drive.google.com/drive/folders/18dYNAq8bbkgG3XWy3wSRDpI9-pTbWhMA)
-Extract the downloaded files into to `datasets` sub-directory.
+Extract the downloaded files to `datasets` sub-directory.

 Parameters:
 - `--congestion` : choices = ['slow', 'fast']\